katfish61/Scene-Cards-App-support/README.md

 ## Frequently Asked Questions

 **My script imported but some scenes are missing** Check that the file is a screenplay PDF, not a one-liner schedule.
 The importer looks for INT/EXT scene headings.
-Password-protected PDFs are not supported.

 **My schedule imported but shows no data**
 The schedule importer expects a one-liner PDF (breakdown sheet).
 Standard script PDFs will not work here.
 Make sure the PDF has selectable text — scanned images cannot be read.

-**Characters are missing from my scene cards after import** Some scripts use watermarking that can interfere with character detection.
-Try re-importing, or add characters manually via the Characters button in the script panel.

 **Where is my data stored?**
 All data is stored locally inside the .scenecards document file.
 You can back it up, share it, or move it like any other file.
 There is no cloud sync.